 Both retargeting and personalization can help to improve the response rate of direct response campaigns by making the marketing message more relevant and targeted to the individual user.

-Tips for creating compelling call to action in direct marketing campaigns
+Tips for creating a compelling call to action in direct marketing campaigns

 A call to action (CTA) is a key element of direct response marketing because it tells the reader what you want them to do next.